 Based on OECD data, women continue to outlive men.
 In the U.S. male life expectancy is 76.1, and female life expectancy is 81.1 years, albeit Covid may skew this data (or represent an outlier).
 Life expectancy varies according to race and ethnicity.
-It is highest for Asians (86.5), for both males and females, and lowest for African Americans (74.6) than for whites (78.9), Native American Indians (76.9), or Hispanics (82.8).
+It is highest for Asians (86.5), for both males and females, and lower for African Americans (74.6), whites (78.9), Native American Indians (76.9), or Hispanics (82.8).

 However, do not plug those numbers into a retirement calculator!
 It is a mistake to assume that the average 78.6 years (up by 8.7 years since 1960) is YOUR life expectancy.
 Chances are, you will live much longer than you think you will, as we will explain.

 - Life Expectancy Fact: Americans Are Living Longer

 - Life Expectancy for Americans: Understanding the Statistics

 - Longer Life Expectancy After Retirement: The Reasons and the Challenges

 - Life Expectancy Calculator – What is My Life Expectancy